Super Safety Raided by ATF

 Quick Summary

-The Super Safety is a forced reset trigger that increases semi-automatic firearm fire rates by using recoil to actively reset the trigger.
-The ATF raided TwinBros LLC for manufacturing and selling it, classifying it as a machine gun, a move the speaker, a firearms professional, deems flawed and potentially politically motivated.
+The Super Safety is a forced reset trigger (FRT) that significantly increases a semi-automatic firearm's rate of fire.
+The ATF raided TwinBros LLC for manufacturing and selling it, classifying it as a machine gun.
+Unlike standard passive reset triggers, FRTs use recoil energy to actively reset the trigger, enabling faster follow-up shots but demanding precise handling.

 Chapters